 Research & Development

-Fibercon puts concrete under the microscope
+ENVIROMESH puts concrete under the microscope

-The environmental performance has gone through rigorous examination of all aspects of the production process, including the transportation to site and the amount of plastic waste Emesh prevents becoming landfill by using 100% recycled plastic fibres.
+The environmental performance has gone through rigorous examination of all aspects of the production process, including the transportation to site and the amount of plastic waste eMesh prevents becoming landfill by using 100% recycled plastic fibres.

 The testing procedures on environmental aspects of the project, and the results, are outlined in detail in a peer-reviewed report for The Journal of Cleaner Production.

-Likewise, the technical performance of the product has literally gone under the microscope.
-Emesh has been extensively tested in acidic and alkaline environments as well a range of other measures such as impact absorption and cracking post-performace.
+Likewise, the technical performance of the product has literally gone under the microscope. eMesh has been extensively tested in acidic and alkaline environments as well a range of other measures such as impact absorption and cracking post-performace.

 The testing procedures for technical performance and results are outlined in detail in an article published by the Building Materials Journal.